rutherfordjp8/octagonalOctopus/README.md

 ## Usage

 Gather friends, visit someurlhere and have fun.
-(Ideally most or all of you will know how to play the same Avalon.)
+(Ideally most or all of you will know how to play the game Avalon.)

 ## Requirements